michal-flaska/cheat-tables/README.md

 > [!NOTE]
 > Most of the cheat tables are made for Steam version of the game.
 Why?
 Because steam is on top 🔥

-And yes, as you can see in some scripts, I use 2 usernames on my pc: misof & shrek (please don't ask me why)
+And yes, as you can see in some scripts, I use 2 usernames on my pc: misof & shrek (please don't ask me why shrek)